Next Council Meeting

 You can download the app from your mobile store or by clicking on the app name below:

-Lexington County residents are encouraged to bring paper to be shred onsite, electronics to be recycled, household hazardous waste to be recycled and household items and furniture to be donated to Goodwill Industries to Forts Pond Elementary School in Pelion on Saturday, January 19th from 9 a.m. to 1 p.m.
+Lexington County residents are encouraged to bring (1) paper to be shred onsite, (2) electronics, (3) tires and (4) household hazardous waste (HHW) to Batesburg-Leesville High School on Saturday, March 23rd from 9 a.m. to 1 p.m.
 See this flyer for additional information on limits, contact information for questions and more.

 Recycling collection events are open to all Lexington County residents.
 Individuals are encouraged to bring electronics(PDF), paper to be shred and other items as specified for each location (such as household hazardous waste(PDF), tires, and pesticides).
-Commercial drop offs will not be accepted.
-See the event flyer(PDF) for dates, locations and more information.
+Material generated by businesses will not be accepted.
+See this event flyer(PDF) (updated February 7th) for dates, locations and more information.

 The following Lexington County businesses are making an effort to protect our environment by conserving water and energy, protecting the quality of our air and by reducing waste/recycling.
 If you have a green business too or want to learn more about the Midlands Green Business program, contact Traude Sander, Recycling Coordinator, at (803) 785-3340 or firstname.lastname@example.org.